-In addition to in vitro systems, a variety of organisms are used in experimental medicine [119-121].
-Understanding the effects of endogenous neuropeptides, neurohormones, and metabolites has advanced significantly thanks to the information gathered using laboratory animals [122-127].
+In addition to in vitro systems, a variety of organisms are used in experimental medicine [123-125].
+Understanding the effects of endogenous neuropeptides, neurohormones, and metabolites has advanced significantly thanks to the information gathered using laboratory animals [126-131].
 Animal models are a crucial tool for bridging the knowledge gap between data- and hypothesis-driven benchwork and its application to clinical bedside management.
-PACAP has been extensively studied as a neuromodulator in the trigeminal nociceptive pathway [128].
-Preclinical studies have shown that PACAP is involved in the transmission of pain signals from the periphery to the central nervous system and is therefore a potential target for the treatment of migraine and other headache disorders [129,130].
+PACAP has been extensively studied as a neuromodulator in the trigeminal nociceptive pathway [132].
+Preclinical studies have shown that PACAP is involved in the transmission of pain signals from the periphery to the central nervous system and is therefore a potential target for the treatment of migraine and other headache disorders [133,134].

-In animal models, PACAP has been shown to play a role in trigeminal sensitization, which is the process by which nociceptive signals become amplified and persistent, leading to chronic pain [131].
-Studies have also found that PACAP is involved in the activation of inflammatory pathways in the trigeminal nerve, further contributing to pain and inflammation [132].
-In addition, PACAP has been implicated in the regulation of blood flow to the brain, which may also play a role in headache pathophysiology [133].
-In an experimental model of migraine, intraperitoneal administration of nitroglycerol caused marked photophobia, meningeal vasodilatation, and increased the number of c-fos-positive activated neurons in the TNC in wild-type mice but not in PACAP1-38-deficient mice [134].
-In line with this, an increased concentration of PACAP1-38 was detected in the TNC after the activation of the TS in different animal models [135,136].
+In animal models, PACAP has been shown to play a role in trigeminal sensitization, which is the process by which nociceptive signals become amplified and persistent, leading to chronic pain [135].
+Studies have also found that PACAP is involved in the activation of inflammatory pathways in the trigeminal nerve, further contributing to pain and inflammation [136].
+In addition, PACAP has been implicated in the regulation of blood flow to the brain, which may also play a role in headache pathophysiology [137] and other neurological [26] or neuropsychological conditions [88].
+In an experimental model of migraine, intraperitoneal administration of nitroglycerol caused marked photophobia, meningeal vasodilatation, and increased the number of c-fos-positive activated neurons in the TNC in wild-type mice but not in PACAP1-38-deficient mice [138].
+In line with this, an increased concentration of PACAP1-38 was detected in the TNC after the activation of the TS in different animal models [139,140].

-PAC1 receptor antagonists includes PACAP6-38, N-stearyl-[Nle17] neuropeptides-(6-11)/VIP-(7-28), deletion mutants of maxadilan (M65 and Max.d.4), MK-0893, PG 97-269, and synthesized small molecule acyl hydrazides [137].
-PACAP6-38 has been used as a PAC1 receptor antagonist in many studies, but it has affinity for VPAC2 receptors.
-M65 has not been extensively used due to problems of availability, and others have not yet been extensively characterized [138,139].
+PAC1 receptor antagonists include PACAP6-38, N-stearyl-[Nle17] neuropeptides-(6-11)/VIP-(7-28), deletion mutants of maxadilan, M65, and Max.d.4, and synthesized small-molecule acyl hydrazides, including PG 97-269 [141].
+PACAP6-38 has been used as a PAC1 receptor antagonist in many studies, but it has affinity for VPAC2 receptors [142].
+N-stearyl-[Nle17] neuropeptides-(6-11)/VIP-(7-28) (SNV) is a chimeric peptide analog that antagonizes the VIP2/PACAP receptor subclass.
+SNV is a better mitogen for the keratinocytic cell line and can increase adenylate cyclase activity in rat brain membranes 100 times more than VIP1-28 [143, 144].
+No migraine-related studies have been documented.
+The maxadilan is a vasodilator peptide derived from the salivary glands of sandflies.
+Its deletion mutants, M65 and Max.d.4, have been reported to be selective PAC1 receptor antagonists but have not been extensively used due to problems of availability [145,146].
+PG 97-269 is a selective VPAC1 receptor antagonist with negligible affinity for the PACAP1 receptor.
+It did not stimulate adenylate cyclase activity but inhibited competitively the effect of VIP on adenylate cyclase activity in cells expressing the VIP1 receptor [144].
+VIP and PACAP-induced vasodilation were partially blocked by PG 97-269, indicating that PACAP and VIP may play a role in migraine pathophysiology and that PG 97-269 may have therapeutic potential for migraine [147](Table 2).
 Thus, preclinical studies suggest that concentrating on the PACAP signaling pathways in the trigeminal nociceptive system could be an effective strategy for discovering novel treatments for headache disorders.
 However, more research is needed to fully understand the mechanisms underlying PACAP's role in headache pathophysiology and to develop effective and safe PACAP-targeted therapies.